RussellSprouts/ice-forth/README.md

 letter of the opcode in this list of letters.
 There are similar lists for the second and third letters of each opcode.
 A slight complication arises for the second letters.
 Among all of the opcodes, there are 18 different letters used.
-The easiest way to work around this is to have special cases for `txa`, `tya`, and `txs`, which are the only instructions which use x or y as the second letter.
+The easiest way to work around this was to have special cases for `txa`, `tya`, and `txs`, which are the only instructions which use x or y as the second letter, and have only an implied addressing mode.
  This brings the list of second letters down to 16.

 To save a bit more space, we make use of the fact that there are no legal 6502 instructions which end in the binary sequence `%11`.
 These are